Score-Matching Representative Approach for Big Data Analysis with Generalized Linear Models: GLM, Massive Data and Mean Representative

 There are lots of representative choices that could possibly work for the representative approach.
 A naive choice of the representative is the block center, which is popular in the data binning literature.
 More specifically, given the $k$th data block $\mathscr{D}_k = \{({\mathbf X}_i, y_i), i \in I_k\}$ with block size $n_k$, the options for its representative $\tilde{\mathbf X}_k$ include (1) mid-point of the rectangular block, when a grid partition is given; (2) (component-wise) median; (3) (vector) mean, that is, $\tilde{\mathbf X}_k = n_k^{-1} \sum_{i\in I_k} {\mathbf X}_i$.
 Then the weighted representative data for the $k$th block is defined as $(n_k,\tilde{\mathbf X}_k, \tilde{y}_k)$ with $\tilde{y}_k =n_k^{-1} \sum_{i\in I_k} y_i$, which will be justified in Theorem~\ref{thm:mrglm}.

-A comprehensive simulation study with linear models below shows that the third option using block means, called the {\it mean representative approach} (MR), is more efficient than the mid-point and median options, as well as the IBOSS subsampling approach proposed in \cite{wang2017b}.
+A comprehensive simulation study with linear models shows that using block means, the {\it mean representative approach} (MR), is more efficient than the mid-point and median options, as well as the IBOSS subsampling approach \citep{wang2017b}.
+For details please see Section~\ref{sec:linear} in the Supplementary Material.

 As for time complexity, the full data ordinary least squares (OLS) estimate takes $O(Np^2)$.
 The IBOSS \citep{wang2017b} costs $O(Np)$.
-The OLS estimate using the representative data set with $K$ blocks takes $O(Kp^2)$.
-The computational time on constructing mid-point representatives is $O(Kp+N)$ with given cut points for data blocks, while the median and mean representatives both cost $O(Np+N)$.
-For typical applications, $K \ll N$ and $p\ll N$, then the overall time complexity including constructing representatives and fitting models is $O(N)$ for mid-point or $O(Np)$ for median and mean representative approaches for linear regression models.
-Following a similar argument, the overall time complexities of the center representatives for GLMs are same as for linear models.
+For typical applications, $K \ll N$ and $p\ll N$, then the overall time complexity including constructing representatives and fitting models is $O(N)$ for mid-point or $O(Np)$ for median and mean representative approaches for both linear regression models and GLMs.